 6. Color Blossom

 Color Blossom is a Cray-X30 supercomputer developed by the Tata Institute of Fundamental Research (TIFR) located in Hyderabad.
-The supercomputer runs on Linux operating system and is powered by an Intel Xeon 5E-2680 processor, NVIDIA Tesla K20x graphic card, 1.1 PB of storage, and has a maximum computing speed of 558.7 TFlops.
+This supercomputer of India runs on Linux operating system and is powered by an Intel Xeon 5E-2680 processor, NVIDIA Tesla K20x graphic card, 1.1 PB of storage, and has a maximum computing speed of 558.7 TFlops.
 TIFR is using Color Blossom under the Indian Lattice Gauge Initiative to conduct research on quantum chromodynamics and physics.

 7. PARAM YUVA-II